aamitchaudharii/frontend-handbook/README.md

 Inspired by the work of:

 - The V8, SpiderMonkey, and WebKit engineering teams whose public documentation shaped many sections here
+- The React core team's blog posts, RFCs, and conference talks
 - The Chrome DevTools team for their profiling tooling
 - The broader web performance community (web.dev, MDN, performance.now() conference talks)